-If you have a question about the COVID vaccine for 5- to 11-year-olds, including the risks and benefits of getting your kids vaccinated, our doctors have answers.
+COVID vaccines are now available for kids ages six months and up.
+If you have a question about the COVID vaccine in kids, including the risks and benefits of getting your kids vaccinated, our doctors have answers.

 Eighteen months into the pandemic, mental health support is in high demand.
 If you're thinking about reaching out for support, here are some ideas on how to get started finding a therapist.

 The new pills offer an important layer of defense for high-risk patients—those whose age or health conditions make them vulnerable to severe illness.
 Here's what you need to know about Paxlovid and molnupiravir.

 Unas de las cosas que los profesionales de la salud mental recomiendan es buscar apoyo en personas de confianza. ¿Pero cómo sabemos cuál es la mejor manera de ayudar a un ser querido en este proceso?

 When you think of strength training, does a bodybuilder’s ripped bod immediately come to mind?
 This is a misconception.
 Strength training is important for everyone, and it can benefit your life in many ways.
 Here's how to incorporate it into your fitness routine.

 If you're struggling with self-worth, you may be dealing with impostor syndrome.
 Learn how to recognize the signs and find tips to cope.

 You may not know that many insurance plans cover breastfeeding support and supplies.
 Learn more about using your benefits for the new baby.

 We all know the saying, “You get what you pay for.”
 It applies to almost everything we buy.
 But with health care, that saying doesn’t always ring true.
 Here's how we're helping to change that.

 Providing youth with access to mental health services is critical at this historical moment, when more than 4 in 10 teens report feeling “persistently sad or hopeless.”
 Working more carefully with children and adolescents could dismantle the nearly universal stigma associated with mental health care.